Foster Care

 How much will I have to work with a child’s birth family?

 As a foster parent, you may have some involvement with the birth family, depending on the child’s case plan.
 This can range from coordinating visits to sharing updates about the child's well-being.

-The level of involvement varies with each situation, but your support in maintaining this connection can be vital to the child’s emotional health and the overall goal of reunification, when appropriate.
+The level of involvement varies with each situation.
+Your support in maintaining this connection can make a positive difference in the child’s emotional health and the overall goal of reunification, when appropriate.

 This collaboration helps ensure the child receives the support they need to succeed in school.